UtrechtUniversity/ia-webscraping/cdx-records/ReadMe.md

 Create your own copy of the 'cdx-records' directory on your local client.

-### Build lambda function
+### Build lambda functions

-The 'build.sh' script will:
+The 'build.sh' script will for each of the lambda functions:
-- install all requirements from the 'requirements.txt' file in the [lambda folder](/lambda-cdx-crunchbase-dev-mvos)
+- install all requirements from the 'requirements.txt' file in the lambda folder
 - create a zip file
 - calculate a hash of this zipfile and write this to 'example_lambda.zip.sha256'
 - upload the zip file to the s3 bucket

-#First update the build script:
+# First update the build script:
 - line 16: provide your AWS bucket name (see [Prerequisites](#prerequisites))
-- line 16: provide your AWS profile name (see [Prerequisites](#prerequisites)

-#Then run the build script
+# Then run the build script
 ```
+# Go to terraform folder
+$ cd cdx-records

+# Build zip files
 $ ./build.sh
 ```